 Why is it important?

 Only your closest friends really “get it.”
 Parenting a child or loved one with intellectual and/or developmental disabilities is personal to the core.
-Your story cannot be shared in sound-bites or headlines.
-It needs to be told and told in a way that opens the door to your world, that of your child and your family.
-There is no perfect way to introduce your story, so please express yourself in your own way.
+Your story needs to be told and told in a way that opens the door to your world as a self advocate, parent, or family member.

 How do we leverage stories in advocacy?

 We know that while a member of the General Assembly might be interested in your story, they will hear legitimate stories of desperation and need all day long.
 What can make yours stick and how can we help them "get it?"